AnyFetch/gmail-provider.anyfetch.com/README.md

 We can now sync datas between Google and Cluestr.

 This is where the `upload` handler comes into play.
-The function will retrieve, for all the accounts, the contacts modified since the last run, and upload the datas to Cluestr.
+The function will retrieve, for all the accounts, the mail created since the last run, and upload the datas to Cluestr.

 # How to test?
 Unfortunately, testing this module is really hard.